 Accompanying the growth of trading in less liquid assets and derivatives has been the general trend toward fair value accounting for more types of instruments and positions.
-Fair value accounting imposes a discipline that can force institutions to take action to address emerging problems that might not occur under historical cost accounting.
+Fair value, or mark-to-market, accounting imposes a discipline and transparency that can force institutions to take action to address emerging problems that might not occur under historical cost accounting.
 By contrast, historical cost accounting is more likely to allow serious problems to go undetected and unaddressed for longer periods of time.